Elijah-Cook-Code/SeamRipper/README.md

 be able to do a dual start in vs, just change the config start up projects to run
 ---------SeamRipper
 ---------SeamRipperAPI
 once you do that you should be able to run it without doing the above everytime.
 That is up to you!

+---there are a few unit test that can be run as well on either branch---

 SIDE NOTES:
 The delete button on the client measurements page just clears the measurements and resets them to zero which is what I intended, it just may throw you off, Im going to change the icon to make that more clear

+(just an fyi for the commits ive done plenty for the project just moved repos a few times hahah) (these are not relevant other than for the "atleast 10 solid git commits)
+---other repos that started and worked on for the capstone before cleaning up and moving to this repo are
+---SideSeams---------AtTheSeams---------Seamster--
+---SideSeams.Data----AtTheSeams.Data--------------
+---SideSeams.Test---------------------------------
+---SideSeams.API----------------------------------

 # SETUP PROJECT MAIN BRANCH (this is the offline version)
   -You should be able to just download this branch and run it